decant09/learn-the-lingo-quiz/README.md

 1. Log in to GitHub.
 2. Navigate to the [repository](https://github.com/decant09/learn-the-lingo-quiz) for this website.
 3. Click on the Code button and a modal will appear.
-4. Within this modal selcet the local tab.
+4. Within this modal select the local tab.
 5. Within this tab there is HTTPS, SSH or GitHub CLI tab.
 6. Click on the HTTPS tab and copy the link shown.
 7. In your development environment open the terminal.